karel-burda/algorithms/README.md

 [![Codecov Status](https://codecov.io/gh/karel-burda/algorithms/branch/develop/graph/badge.svg)](https://codecov.io/gh/karel-burda/algorithms/branch/develop)

 ## Important
-This project contains git sub-modules that are needed for building tests.
+This project contains git sub-modules.

 If you just want to use the implementation, you can clone without sub-modules.
 In case you want to build the tests, be sure to clone the repository with `--recurse-submodules` or `--recursive` on older versions of git.
 Alternatively, you can clone without sub-modules and initialize these later.